jimbateson/jamesbateson.co.uk/src/resume.md

 * Ran a series of multidisciplinary accessibility skillshares in various interactive and presentational formats
 * Leveraged my passion for accessibility to deliver engaging talks at [QA Beginners Club](https://www.youtube.com/watch?v=cyGSVHi-J4A) (Testing Accessibility), [Manchester Tech Festival](https://www.manchestertechfestival.co.uk/neurodiversity-di/) (Accessibility Champions: Creating an Accessibility Culture), and HCD Manchester, influencing attendees to embrace inclusive practices
 * Contributed my voice to the accessibility conversation, authoring informative blog posts on semantic HTML elements ([HTMHell](https://www.htmhell.dev/adventcalendar/2022/16/) and [The A11y Project](https://github.com/a11yproject/a11yproject.com/pull/1472)—currently in review), [WCAG 2.2 intro](https://www.codecomputerlove.com/blog/wcag-2-2-guide), and [fostering an inclusive company culture through accessibility](https://www.codecomputerlove.com/blog/how-to-create-an-accessibility-culture)
 * Performed accessibility reviews of components and pages on various products.
-Highlighting priority issues and actions to internal colleagues and client partners in technical and non-technical roles.
+Highlighting priority issues and actions to internal colleagues and client partners in technical and non-technical roles
+* Worked across mutiple collaborative product teams with a variety of tech stacks inclduing React, TypeScript, C#, and HTML templating
+* Used a variety of tools and workflows to encourage and maintain robust and quality code, including linters, task runners, and continous integration pipelines

 ### Front End Developer at ![Fat Media logo](/images/avatars/twitter/34f7590a-90.webp) [Fat Media](https://www.fatmedia.co.uk/)